Nayan Mongia: Opening and highest score

 Mongia scored his maiden Test century against Australia in the one-off Test during the latter's tour of India in 1996–97, in Delhi.
 Opening the batting, he scored 152 on a "slow turning wicket of low bounce".
 Writing for the Indian Express, former cricketer Ian Chappell called it an innings of "skill, patience and concentration".
 Mongia was dropped from the team after dissent and allegations of match-fixing.
 Mongia retired from first class cricket in December 2004.

 He also took 5 catches in an ODI match twice.
-His record was later broken by M. S. Dhoni who achieved this feat 4 times in his career.
+His record was later broken by MS Dhoni who achieved this feat 4 times in his career.

-In 183 first-class matches, starting in November 1989, he made 353 catches and 43 stumpings, and scored over 7000 runs.In international cricket, Mongia played 44 Tests ending his Test career in an epic Kolkata Test against Australia national cricket team in March 2001.
+In 183 first-class matches, starting in November 1989, he made 353 catches and 43 stumpings, and scored over 7000 runs.
+In international cricket, Mongia played 44 Tests ending his Test career in an epic Kolkata Test against Australia in March 2001.